dotnet/docs/docs/csharp/language-reference/keywords/foreach-in.md

 - has the public parameterless `GetEnumerator` method whose return type is either class, struct, or interface type,
 - the return type of the `GetEnumerator` method has the public `Current` property and the public parameterless `MoveNext` method whose return type is <xref:System.Boolean>.

-In most uses, `foreach` iterates an `IEnumerable<T>` expression, and the elements are the type `T`.
+In most uses, `foreach` iterates an `IEnumerable<T>` expression where each element is of type `T`.
 However, the elements may be any type that has an implicit or explicit conversion from the type of the `Current` property.
 If the `Current` property returns `SomeType`, the type of the elements may be:

 - Any of the base classes of `SomeType`.
 - Any of the interfaces implemented by `SomeType`.

-Furthermore, if `SomeType` is a `class` or `interface` and not `sealed`, the type of elements may include:
+Furthermore, if `SomeType` is a `class` or an `interface` and not `sealed`, the type of elements may include:

 - Any type derived from `SomeType`.
 - Any arbitrary interface.
 Any interface is allowed because any interface may be implemented by a class derived from or implementing `SomeType`.